Social Welfare Decoration

 The Social Welfare Decoration (Ehrenzeichen für deutsche Volkspflege) was a German Civil Award created by Adolf Hitler on 1 May 1939 for services in the social sector.

+The Medaille für deutsche Volkspflege (Medal for German social welfare).

 It could be awarded to Germans and foreigners for a wide variety of service to the German state in the social sector.
 This included service with the Winterhilfswerk, the National Socialist People's Welfare, medical and rescue work, or care of ethnic Germans.
 It replaced the German Red Cross Decoration.

 It was conferred in four classes, each consisting of a white-enamelled gold Balkenkreuz, with the Reich eagle and swastika in the centre, and a medal: